Pharmacotherapeutic group

 Disorders of the blood and lymphatic system:

 Thrombocytosis, increased thromboplastin and prothrombin time, decreased prothrombin time, hemolytic anemia.
-Individual cases of agranulocytosis (< 500 cells/μL) have been described, with most developing after 10 days of treatment and using a cumulative dose of 20 g or more.
+Isolated cases of agranulocytosis (<500 cells/µl) have been described, with most of them developing after 10 days of treatment and the use of a cumulative dose of 20 g or more.

 Anaphylactic shock, hypersensitivity.

-Acute generalized exanthematous pustulosis, individual cases of severe adverse reactions (erythema multiforme exudative, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell’s syndrome)).
+Acute generalized exanthematous pustulosis, isolated cases of severe adverse reactions (exudative erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell’s syndrome)).

 Nervous system disorders: